jlesage/docker-baseimage-gui/README.md

 This directory is intended to be mapped to a folder on the host.
 The goal is to write stuff outside the container to keep this data persistent.

-NOTE: During the container startup, ownership of this folder and all its content
+**NOTE**: During the container startup, ownership of this folder and all its
-      is taken.
+          content is taken.
 This is to make sure that `/config` can be accessed by the user configured through `USER_ID`/`GROUP_ID`.
-This behavior can be adjusted via the `TAKE_CONFIG_OWNERSHIP` environment variable.
+This behavior can be adjusted via the `TAKE_CONFIG_OWNERSHIP` internal environment variable.

 #### Application's Data Directories